Who are we?

 Our sponsors help us pay for the hosting and other services linked to the site.
 We try our best to choose sponsors who provide good and interesting products, so please take the time to browse their sites, you may find something that will be of interest for you.

-This website is best seen with 1024x768 resolution or higher, and should be displayed correctly by all browsers.
-If you notice a problem with your browser, though, please contact us and we will try our best to fix the problem (please kindly provide us with a description of the problem, and the name and version of your browser and operating system).
+This website should be displayed correctly by all browsers and with all resolutions, from small phones to large desktop screens.
+Should you notice a problem, though, please contact us and we will try our best to fix the problem (please kindly provide us with a description of the problem, and the name and model of your device).